Susanna Pearse1

 Last Edited=4 Jul 2005

-Jane Louisa Reynolds was the daughter of Henry Francis Reynolds and Catherine (?).1 She married Henry Hawkins, 1st and last Baron Brampton of Brampton, son of John Hawkins and Susanna Pearse, on 17 August 1887.1 She died on 17 November 1907.1 Her will was probated, at over £316,000 gross and £315,000 net.1
+Jane Louisa Reynolds was the daughter of Henry Francis Reynolds and Catherine (?)1 She married Henry Hawkins, 1st and last Baron Brampton of Brampton, son of John Hawkins and Susanna Pearse, on 17 August 1887.1 She died on 17 November 1907.1 Her will was proven (by probate), at over £316,000 gross and £315,000 net.1

-Jane Louisa Reynolds was a member of the Haymarket Company, under Buckstone's management.1 From 17 August 1887, her married name became Hawkins.1 As a result of her marriage, Jane Louisa Reynolds was styled as Baroness Brampton of Brampton on 27 January 1899.
+She was a member of the Haymarket Company, under Buckstone's management.1 From 17 August 1887, her married name became Hawkins.1 After her marriage, Jane Louisa Reynolds was styled as Baroness Brampton of Brampton on 27 January 1899.

 Citations